Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Considerations in Pregnancy

 There is a paucity of data on the use of JAK inhibitors in pregnancy.
-As small molecule-drugs, JAK inhibitors are likely to pass through the placenta, and therefore fetal risk cannot be ruled out.9 Decisions about the administration of JAK inhibitors must include shared decision-making with the pregnant individual, considering potential maternal benefit and fetal risks.
-Factors that may weigh into the decision-making process include maternal COVID-19 severity, comorbidities, and gestational age.
-When the benefits outweigh the risks, use of JAK inhibitors may be considered.
+As small-molecule drugs, JAK inhibitors are likely to pass through the placenta; therefore, fetal risk cannot be ruled out.20 Decisions regarding the administration of JAK inhibitors must include shared decision-making between pregnant individuals and their health care providers, and potential maternal benefit and fetal risks should be considered.
+In the decision-making process, factors to be considered include maternal COVID-19 severity, comorbidities, and gestational age.
+Pregnancy registries provide some outcome data on tofacitinib use during pregnancy for other conditions (e.g., ulcerative colitis, rheumatoid arthritis, psoriasis).
+Among the 33 cases reported, pregnancy outcomes were similar to those among the general population.21-23

 Considerations in Children